+44 (0)7447 955 399 | nicholas@nicholastoko.com

 -

-Experiencing difficult emotions
+Experiencing or unable to express difficult emotions

 -